aseprite/api/api/plugin.md

   (clicked or an associated keyboard shortcut pressed).
 * `onenabled`: Optional function to know if the command should be available (enabled or disabled).
 It should return true if the command can be executed right now.
-If this function is not specified the command will be always available to be executed by the user.
+If this function is not specified, the command will always be available to be executed by the user.
+* `onchecked`: Optional function to know if the command should be checked or not.
+The function is called every time the command is displayed in a menu (e.g: a dropdown is opened).
+It should return true if it is checked.
+If this function is not specified, the command will be unchecked.

 ## Plugin:newMenuGroup()